 Here is a breakdown of how the law, the Crown, and provincial leadership actually work in this context:

-1. The Legal Path to Secession
+1. The illegal Path to Secession.

 The Supreme Court of Canada addressed this in the landmark 1998 Reference re Secession of Quebec.
 They ruled that: